-Indicator Title 10.6.2 Value of freezing orders obtained for corrup related offences tion or Definition This indicator measures the value of assets frozen in forders obtained in the reporting period. reezing Source of Data Central data sheet Method of Calculation/Assessment The total estimated net market value of assets frozen lobtained in the reporting period.
-The value is estimated counted at the time when the initial order is obtained Means of Verification Case report Assumptions Investigations are completed and assets attached.
-Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (year-end) Reporting Cycle Quarterly Desired Performance R2.4bn Indicator Responsibility DNDPP: Asset Forfeiture Unit
+Indicator Title 10.6.2 Value of freezing orders obtained for corrul related offences ption or Definition This indicator measures the value of assets frozen in orders obtained in the reporting period. freezing Source of Data Central data sheet Method of Calculation/Assessment The total estimated net market value of assets frozen obtained in the reporting period.
+The value is estimate counted at the time when the initial order is obtained • Means of Verification Case report Assumptions Investigations are completed and assets attached.
+Disaggregation of Beneficiaries (where applicable) N/A / Spatial Transformation (where applicable) N/A Calculation Type Cumulative (year-end) Reporting Cycle Quarterly Desired Performance R2.4bn Indicator Responsibility DNDPP: Asset Forfeiture Unit

-Indicator Title 10.7.1 Value of recoveries relating to corruption or related offences per year Definition This indicator measures the amount of recoveries including payments paid to Criminal Assets Recovery Account (CARA) or victims of crime in terms of court orders Source of Data Serious corruption register Method of Calculation/Assessment The total amount paid, or the net market value of property transferred to the victims of crime or CARA during the reporting period resulting from orders or agreements obtained in respect of corruption or related offences.
-It is measured only when the proof of payment is received Means of Verification Serious corruption reports Assumptions Investigations are completed and court order granted to forfeit and recover Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (year-end) Reporting Cycle Quarterly Desired Performance R1.4bn Indicator Responsibility DNDPP: AFU
+Indicator Title 10.7.1 Value of recoveries relating to corruption or related offences per year Definition This indicator measures the amount of recoveries including payments paid to Criminal Assets Recovery Account (CARA) or victims of crime in terms of court orders.
+A recovery includes, but is not limited to, amounts paid to victims of crime or CARA and/or the net market value of property transferred to the victims of crime during the reporting period, resulting from orders or agreements obtained in respect of corruption or related offences.
+Source of Data Serious corruption register Method of Calculation/Assessment The total amount paid, or the net market value of property transferred to the victims of crime or CARA during the reporting period resulting from orders or agreements obtained in respect of corruption or related offences.
+It is measured only when the proof of payment or acknowledgement of recovery is received.
+Means of Verification Serious corruption reports Assumptions Investigations are completed and court order granted to forfeit and recover Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Cumulative (year-end) Reporting Cycle Quarterly Desired Performance R1.4bn Indicator Responsibility DNDPP: AFU

-Indicator Title 4.18.1 Number of new Thuthuzela care centres established Definition This indicator demonstrates the number of fully functional Thuthuzela Care Centres (TCCs) which are added into the system Source of Data Thuthuzela care centres list/register Method of Calculation/Assessment Simple count of operational sites Means of Verification New TCC handover report or Opening Ceremony Mailer Assumptions Allocation of additional budget Appointment of additional staff Disaggregation of Beneficiaries (where applicable) N/A
+Indicator Title 4.20.1 Number of new Thuthuzela care centres established Definition This indicator demonstrates the number of fully functional Thuthuzela Care Centres (TCCs) which are added into the system Source of Data Thuthuzela care centres list/register Method of Calculation/Assessment Simple count of operational sites Means of Verification New TCC handover report or Opening Ceremony Mailer Assumptions Allocation of additional budget

-Indicator Title 4.18.1 Number of new Thuthuzela care centres established
+Indicator Title 4.20.1 Number of new Thuthuzela care centres established

+Appointment of additional staff

+Disaggregation of Beneficiaries (where applicable) N/A

 Spatial Transformation (where applicable) N/A

 Calculation Type Non-cumulative (year -end)

 Reporting Cycle Annually

 Desired Performance 2

 Indicator Responsibility DNDPP: NPS

-Indicator Title 4.18.2 Conviction rate in sexual offences Definition This indicator measures the percentage of cases finalised with a verdict in which a guilty verdict was obtained from all court fora: High Courts, District Courts, Regional Courts and dedicated courts Source of Data Daily court returns Method of Calculation/Assessment The total number of cases finalised with a guilty verdict (including Sec 57A) divided by the total number of cases finalised with a verdict reflected as a percentage.
-Convictions are recorded at the date of sentencing after guilty verdict or verdict of not guilty.
-One case may result in conviction of more than one focus area Means of Verification High Courts, Regional Courts, District Courts and Special Commercial Crimes Unit (SCCU) central data sheets Assumptions Proper screening of dockets Disaggregation of Beneficiaries (where applicable) N/A Spatial Transformation (where applicable) N/A Calculation Type Non-cumulative Reporting Cycle Monthly Desired Performance 70% Indicator Responsibility DNDPP: NPS
+Indicator Title 4.20.2 Conviction rate in sexual offences

+Definition This indicator measures the percentage of cases final verdict in which a guilty verdict was obtained from all High Courts, District Courts, Regional Courts and decourts court fora:

+Source of Data Daily court returns

+Method of Calculation/Assessment The total number of cases finalised with a guilty verd Sec 57A) divided by the total number of cases finalis verdict reflected as a percentage.
+Convictions are re date of sentencing after guilty verdict or verdict of no case may result in conviction of more than one focus ed with a corded at the t guilty.
+One

+Means of Verification High Courts, Regional Courts, District Courts and Sp Commercial Crimes Unit (SCCU) central data sheets

+Assumptions Proper screening of dockets

+Disaggregation of N/A

+Beneficiaries (where applicable)

+Spatial Transformation (where applicable) N/A

+Calculation Type Non-cumulative

+Reporting Cycle Monthly

+Desired Performance 70%

+Indicator Responsibility DNDPP: NPS